TerminalMC/ChatNotify/README.md

 <details open>
 <summary><b>Level 0: "Just ping me when my name is mentioned"</b></summary>

-- ChatNotify automatically pings you when your name is mentioned - no setup is required.
+- ChatNotify automatically pings you when your name appears in chat - no setup is required.
 </details>

 <details>